-- Single The single is a bet placed on just one selection or outcome
+Single Calculator The single is a bet placed on just one selection or outcome

-- Double The double is a bet placed on two combined selections
+Double Calculator The double is a bet placed on two combined selections

-- Treble The treble bet is placed on a combination of three selections
+Treble Calculator The treble bet is placed on a combination of three selections

-- Trixie The Trixie is a system bet made up of three overall selections
+Trixie Calculator The Trixie is a system bet made up of three overall selections

 .Accumulator CalculatorCombine many selections to make an accumulator

 Patent Calculator The patent is a 7-bet system using three selections total

 Yankee Calculator The Yankee is a system of 11 bets from four selections